-Dr. Rife has been a contributing writer for the Saxophone Journal since 1988 and has reviewed performances and recordings for Jazz Player Magazine.
-The music of Florent Schmitt is a special interest of Dr. Rife, and he has published several articles on Schmitt and his compositions including the Schmitt article for the 7th Edition of the New Groves Dictionary of Music and Musicians (forthcoming).
+Among his other accomplishments, which are too numerous to include here, Dr. Rife is a celebrated author, researcher, and reviewer of music performance and history.
+He has been a contributing writer for the Saxophone Journal since 1988 and has reviewed performances and recordings for Jazz Player Magazine.
+The music of Florent Schmitt is a special interest of Dr. Rife, and he has published several articles on Schmitt and his compositions including the Schmitt article for the 7th Edition of the New Groves Dictionary of Music and Musicians (Forthcoming).
 Dr. Rife studied mouthpiece adjustment and refacing with Everett Matson.
-In 1992 he was the principal musicologist for the documentary film “If You Knew Sousa,” a 90-minute film funded by WGBH public television in Boston and aired as the flagship show of The American Experience to an estimated national viewing audience of six million people.
-As a specialist on the music of bands and specifically of John Philip Sousa, he appeared on Ben Wattenberg's PBS television series Think Tank.
+He was the Associate Producer of the documentary film “If You Knew Sousa,” a 90 minute film funded by WGBH public television in Boston and aired as the flagship show of The American Experience to an estimated national viewing audience of six million people.
+As a specialist on band music and specifically on John Philip Sousa, he appeared on Ben Wattenberg’s PBS television series Think Tank.